William J. and Dorothy K. O'Neill Collegiate Professor in Philosophy

 I’m a philosopher by training (Yale) and trade (Notre Dame).
 The main purpose of this site is to provide an easy way to disseminate my work.
 Comments are welcomed, so long as they don’t begin with insults.
 (Save those for your conclusion.)
 Under research, you’ll find information about my larger projects and research interests.
 You can also download my CV directly from the link above.

-When not working or spending time with my wife and two daughters, I enjoy reading, cheering on the Mets (generally a dismal affair), listening to Bruce Springsteen and swinging kettlebells and tennis racquets.
+When not working or spending time with my wife and two daughters, I enjoy reading, cheering on the Mets (generally a dismal affair), retro gaming, listening to Springsteen and swinging kettlebells and tennis racquets.
 Happily, many of these activities are doable year-round in South Bend, but I still enjoy getting back down to sunny Florida, where I grew up, as often as I can.

 "Spinozistic Selves" is now forthcoming!